pawelp0499/ensemble-learning-football-predictor/README.md

 🎯 Searching for the optimal predictor and build it as strong as possible

+**To-do**

+💡 adding some descriptions and results interpretations to main file

 <p align="center"> <img src="https://cdn-icons-png.flaticon.com/128/4389/4389656.png" width="150" height="150" /></p>